nocapro/scn-landing-web/docs/flow.todo.md

+===

+before after widget in hero: add syntax highlighting for before and after code just manually colorize no need prism2 thing

+===

+I need animated smoky background for the hero. smoky, not circle or something.

+===

+`CLI Quick Start` section

+each command should have copy button

+===

+animate widgets in `Design Decisions` and `The High Cost of Context` section also we need hover animation on items

+===

+can you make UI of `Common Use-Cases` section more amazing than just table view?

+===

+hero: I want animated glow border on after widget. currently only seen one fixed border at 1 px thick...
+I think there is overlapping style issue

+===

+implement eslint, make sure its react strict capturing something like ```'animate-glow' applies the same CSS properties as 'animate-slide-in-from-bottom'. (cssConflict)``` and else

 === DONE

 about `Understand any codebase in <1k tokens.` please make the < symbol appear smaller and emphasis the `<1k tokens` part with catching UI